Humeroulnar and Humeroradial Joints

 A lateral view of the right elbow showing the lateral (radial) collateral ligament, annular ligament, and joint capsule.

 When the arm is in the anatomical position of full elbow extension and supination, the long axes of the humerus and the forearm form an acute angle at the elbow in the frontal plane.
 This angle, which is called the "carrying angle" (Fig. 5.5), is the result of the slightly more distal projection of the medial epicondyle and trochlear, than the lateral epicondyle.
-The carrying angle is approximately 10 to 12 degrees in men and 13 to 17 degrees in women.2,3 However, large interindividual variations are present so that some men have greater carrying angles than do some women.3 Children usually have a smaller carrying angle than adults, with the angle gradually increasing with age until puberty when adult values are attained.4,5 The carrying angle of the dominant arm has been reported to be about 1 to 2 degrees greater than the nondominant arm,6 but others have found no differences3 or have found the angle of the left arm to be slightly greater than that of the right.5 A carrying angle that is greater (more acute) than ...
+The carrying angle is approximately 10 to 12 degrees in men and 13 to 17 degrees in women.2,3 However, large interindividual variations are present so that some men have greater carrying angles than do some women.3 Children usually have a smaller carrying angle than adults, with the angle gradually increasing with age until puberty when adult values are attained.4,5 The carrying angle of the dominant arm has been reported to be about 1 to 2 degrees greater than the nondominant arm,6 but others have found no differences3 or have found the angle of the left arm to be slightly greater than that of the right.5 A carrying angle that is greater (more acute) than average is called "excessive cubitus valgus," whereas an ...